29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

 )
 #set quote(block: true)
 = What are the different types of Drive?
-The first solution to our somewhat obvious problem "We need a drivetrain" is the most conventional VEX drivetrain of them all - the differential drive, which features mirrored sides in a typical "tank" formation and allows for indepent manipulation of each side in order to achieve the movement we want to see.
-Second is the Omni drive which features one omni wheel in the centre of the drivetrain and allows for horizintal movement as well as the conventional forward and backwards.
-Third is the mecanum drive which takes advantage of the VEX mecanum wheels which allow for strafing and a limited form of horizontal movement.
+The first solution to our somewhat obvious problem "We need a drivetrain" is the most conventional VEX drivetrain of them all - the Differential Drive, which features mirrored sides in a typical "tank" formation and allows for independant manipulation of each side in order to achieve the movement we want to see.
+Second is the Omni Drive which features one omni wheel in the centre of the drivetrain and allows for horizintal movement as well as the conventional forward and backwards.
+Third is the Mecanum Drive which takes advantage of the VEX mecanum wheels which allow for strafing and a limited form of horizontal movement.

 == Differential Drive
 // differential pwease